BigTuna08/nme/readme.md

-Code for running model tuning experiments from the following works:
+Code for running model tuning experiments from the following publications:
 1. "Principled quality diversity for ensemble classifiers using MAP-Elites" by Kyle Nickerson & Ting Hu [GECCO2021] (extended abstract)
 2. "Creating Diverse Ensembles for Classification with Genetic Programming and Neuro-MAP-Elites" by Kyle Nickerson, Ting Hu & Antonina Kolokolova [EUROGP2022]